 #4 The residual payment is not affordable for my employees

 If your employee really loves the car and wants to keep it, they can pay out the residual in a lump sum or take out a new lease.
-It’s worth noting that, at the acquisition phase of each novated lease, StreetFleet helps your employee to choose a car that will hold its value.
-If they decide to sell, StreetFleet can leverage their networks to get them a great price.
+It’s worth noting that, at the acquisition phase of each novated lease, CBB helps your employee to choose a car that will hold its value.
+If they decide to sell, we can leverage our networks to get them a great price.
 Most of the time, they’ll make enough to cover the residual value, and sometimes more.

 #5 My organisation will have to deal with the car and repayments if the employee leaves